 The amount of the deduction

 When calculating the tax refund, the number of children and the order of their birth (from youngest to oldest) are taken into account.
-A table of the amount of income from which income tax will not be withheld in accordance with the tax relief provided in 2019.
+Table of the amount of income from which income tax will not be withheld in accordance with the tax benefit provided in 2019.

-It turns out that, for example, for a parent of three minors, the amount of 5,800 rubles is allocated from income, which is not included in the calculation of personal income tax - it is charged from the rest of the salary.
+It turns out that, for example, a parent of three minors has an amount of 5,800 rubles allocated from their income, which is not included in the calculation of personal income tax - it is collected from the remainder of the salary.

 An example of calculating net income with deductions in 2019

-To understand how the described tax benefit is applied, consider an example of its calculation.
+To understand how the described tax benefit is applied, let’s consider an example of its calculation.

 Borodina K.S. has a large family - four minor dependents (15, 14, 7 and 4 years old).

-Her salary is 40,000 rubles before the deduction of personal income tax.
+Her salary is 40,000 rubles before personal income tax.

-Borodina K.S. has the right to use the refund for all children: for two younger children, 1,400 rubles each, and for older children, 3,000 rubles each month.
+Borodina K.S. has the right to use the refund for all children: for the two younger ones, 1,400 rubles each, and for the older ones, 3,000 rubles each month.

-The right to tax benefits begins from the moment of birth, or the entry into force of a court order on adoption (an agreement on the transfer of a child to foster parents).
+The right to tax benefits begins from the moment of birth or the entry into force of a court decision on adoption (an agreement on the transfer of a child to adoptive parents).

 • the child reaches the age of majority or the age limit of 24 years for a full-time student;

-When calculating the deductions, all children in the family are taken into account, even if they have grown up a long time ago.
+When calculating deductions, all children in the family are taken into account, even if they have already grown up.

 How to get a double deduction

-A double tax refund can be obtained if the second parent waives their benefit in favor of the first.
+A double tax refund can be obtained if the second parent gives up his benefit in favor of the first.
 He is a taxpayer whose earnings are subject to personal income tax.

 • a woman on maternity or postpartum leave;